Moorland

 Inherited Character

-The prehistoric landscape of the upland moors is thought to have been quite different from the heather dominated barren moors of today.
-Environmental evidence, principally taken from the analysis of pollen sequences in the region, indicates that following the retreat of ice a mosaic of woodlands, scrub and grassland developed with open woodland cover extending even to the high moors (Bevan 2003, Chapter 2, p3).
-There would have been some naturally open areas within the denser vegetation resulting from natural processes of lightning strike fires, tree falls, gales and wild grazing.
-These may well have been attractive to Mesolithic hunter-gatherer populations due to their richer ground vegetation and their attraction to important game resources such as red deer (ibid, Chapter 2, p7).
-Occupation of upland areas during the Mesolithic (attested to by many find-spots of Mesolithic tools recorded on the SMR) was probably part of a seasonal round with visits made to this zone at a time when it was particularly rich in resources (Barnatt and Smith 2004,12).
-A significant cultural and economic horizon has been detected during the Mesolithic, which in this area is represented by changes in the flint toolkits being used (ibid, 12), with an increasing specialisation and localisation of tool types interpreted as indicating more restricted seasonal patterns of movement.
-Associated with this material change is a horizon within regional pollen sequences indicative of increased clearance of woodland, probably by fire.
-This has been interpreted as connected to the formation of blanket bog; as trees were removed from the landscape there was a reduction in transpiration rates resulting in the waterlogging of the thin soils (Bevan 2004, 32).
-The rate at which the area of this blanket bog grew and the relative importance of human influence and climatic change in its development are somewhat controversial subjects which are difficult to give precise answers to given the current inadequacies in regional pollen sequences.
-It seems likely though that the earliest areas to lose their tree cover would have been the highest points of the moors.
+The prehistoric landscape of the upland moors is thought to have been quite different from the heather dominated moors of today.
+Environmental evidence, principally taken from the analysis of pollen sequences in the region, indicates that a mosaic of woodlands, scrub and grassland developed - with open woodland cover extending even to the high moors (Bevan 2003, Chapter 2, p3), following the retreat of the ice at the end of the last Ice Age.
+There would have been some more open areas within the denser vegetation, resulting from natural processes of lightning strike fires, tree falls, gales and wild grazing.
+These areas may well have been attractive to Mesolithic hunter-gatherer populations, due to their richer ground vegetation and their attraction to important game resources such as red deer (ibid, Chapter 2, p7).
+Occupation of upland areas during the Mesolithic (attested to by the many find-spots of Mesolithic tools recorded on the South Yorkshire SMR) was probably part of a seasonal round with visits made to this zone at times when it was particularly rich in resources (Barnatt and Smith 2004,12).

 The introduction of domesticated species into this zone in the Neolithic is unlikely to have been accompanied by dramatic cessation of either earlier hunting practices or seasonal patterns of movement (Bevan 2004, 33).
 New practices such as the deliberate keeping, breeding and droving of animals were probably integrated into an existing seasonal round.
-The ‘rituals’ of daily and annual practice appear to have transformed and domesticated the landscape over many generations rather than as a dramatic change where a ‘Neolithic package’ was adopted wholesale.
-Changes to the character of the landscape as a whole may well have been imperceptible to individual generations.
-In this zone clear archaeological indicators for more sedentary lifestyles do not generally occur until the Bronze Age – field systems which may date to this period are associated with cairns, barrows and hut circles and are recorded on the SMR in this area, although generally they are restricted to the lower altitudes.
+The ‘rituals’ of daily and annual practice appear to have transformed and domesticated the landscape over many generations rather than in a dramatic change at the beginning of the Neolithic; changes to the character of the landscape as a whole may well have been imperceptible to individual generations.
+In this zone, clear archaeological indicators for more sedentary lifestyles do not generally appear until the Bronze Age.
+Field systems, which may date to this period, and associated cairns, barrows and hut circles are recorded on the South Yorkshire SMR in this zone, although generally these are restricted to the lower altitudes.
 Most Bronze Age monuments in this zone occur at below 350 – 400 m AOD.

 Later Characteristics

-By the mid 19th century the management of the upland moors for grouse shooting was generally seen by landowners in Derbyshire as “a more important and profitable use of the moors than livestock pasturing” (Bevan 2004, 126).
+By the mid 19th century the management of the upland moors for grouse shooting was generally seen by landowners in Derbyshire as “a more important and profitable use of the moors than livestock pasturing” (ibid, 126).
 Physical manifestations of this change in management form the basis of the present character (see above).

-Significant modern influences on the historic landscape of the modern zone strongly reflect the influence of the nearby presence of a large urban population in Sheffield.
-This population began to grow in size exponentially from the 17th century onwards (Pollard 1856, 172), creating an increasing demand for resources such as water, minerals and open space for recreation.
-In this zone these demands are most clearly manifested in the landscape, most notably in the upper Rivelin Valley, where the Rivelin Dam Reservoirs were built around 1845.
+Significant modern influences on the historic character of the zone strongly reflect the influence of the nearby presence of a large urban population in Sheffield.
+This population began to grow in size exponentially from the 17th century onwards (Pollard 1956, 172), creating an increasing demand for resources such as water, minerals and open space for recreation.
+In this zone these demands are clearly manifested in the present landscape, most notably in the upper Rivelin Valley where the Rivelin Dam Reservoirs were built around 1845.
 Recreational influences are most apparent in the management of the moors by the Peak District National Park, set up in 1951 in order to “conserve the character of the Peak District landscapes and to enable visitors to enjoy them” (Barnatt and Smith 2004, 136).
-The foundation of the National Park, the first in the UK, was in part a tacit acknowledgement of growing claims of the importance of the landscape as a specifically recreational and cultural ‘amenity’.
+The foundation of the National Park, the first in the UK, was in part a tacit acknowledgement of growing claims of the importance of the landscape as a specifically recreational and cultural amenity.
 These claims were brought to the fore in the Peak District by direct action and information raising campaigns by groups of ramblers such as the Sheffield Clarion Ramblers and the British Workers Sports Federation (Bevan 2004, 164-167), culminating in the mass trespass of Kinder Scout in 1932.
-Groups often based their claims of access to the moors on detailed study of the history and archaeology, helping to write a history of ‘common’ access in order to legitimate their contemporary claims (often fiercely resisted by landowners and tenants.
-Present day management of the moors for recreation is undertaken hand in hand with programmes of work to understand and manage the historic elements of the landscape.
+Groups often based their claims of access to the moors on detailed studies of history and archaeology, helping to demonstrate a history of ‘common’ access in order to legitimate their contemporary claims (often fiercely resisted by landowners and tenants).
 A legal right of access was finally established in the 2000 Countryside and Rights of Way Act.
-Public access (largely operated since the establishment of the National Park by agreement rather than legal precedent until 2000) has brought its own lasting physical changes to the landscape, notably the provision of car parking facilities, hard wearing footpaths, interpretation noticeboards and signposts – as well as more intangible and potentially temporary intrusions such as traffic, pollution, litter and vandalism.

-Areas within this Zone
+Character Areas within this Zone

 Bibliography